isomerpages/nlb-exhibitions/programmes/thefirstprint/23-Feb-2019-tfp-symposium.md

 <blockquote style="color: #E21216; font-size: 150%;">The event is over.</blockquote>

-#### Symposium | TEMASEK AND SINGAPURA: Marvels, Metaphors and Meanings from Sejarah Melayu
+#### TEMASEK AND SINGAPURA: Marvels, Metaphors and Meanings from Sejarah Melayu

 __23 February 2019__<br>
 __2:00pm – 5:00pm__<br>